KoichiYasuoka/deplacy/README.md

 pip install deplacy
 ```

-You need to install spaCy, UniDic2UD, Stanza, or NLP-Cube separately.
+You need to install spaCy, UniDic2UD, Stanza, NLP-Cube, or Trankit separately.
 For Google Colaboratories, please follow (and edit) the templates shown below.

 ## Templates for Google Colaboratory